 PhD Studentship Available

-A DPhil studentship in collaboration with Genentech on the development of new innovative chemistry for early stage synthesis and late stage functionalisation/modification of amino acids, peptides and proteins is available from October 2022, or as soon as possible thereafter.
+A DPhil studentship with industrial collaboration is available from October 2023.
 The studentship will cover course fees at the home rate and provide a stipend at the standard UKRI rate for 3 years.
 Any prospective candidates should e-mail me at firstname.lastname@example.org.

 Joining the Dixon Group